 Binge eating disorder is characterized by the consumption of large amounts of food with a feeling of loss of control (bingeing).
 Binge eating is not followed by attempts to compensate for the excess food eaten—for example, by ridding the body of the excess food consumed (purging).

 Overall, about 3.5% of women and 2% of men have binge eating disorder.
 But the disorder becomes more common with increasing body weight.
-In some weight reduction programs, 30% of obese people have the disorder.
+In some weight reduction programs, 30% or more of obese people have the disorder.

 Most people are treated in conventional behavioral weight reduction programs.
 Although these programs pay little attention to binge eating specifically, people tend to accept this because they are usually more concerned about their weight than about their binge eating.
 Conventional weight reduction programs are effective in not only producing weight loss but also in helping control binge eating.
 Binge eating apparently does not limit weight loss in these programs.

 Last full review/revision December 2014 by Evelyn Attia, MD; B. Timothy Walsh, MD